Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: Local completions and maximal (a,b)-paths

 \section{Local completions and maximal (a,b)-paths}

-With Lemma~\ref{l-cover} on hand, we shall focus on vertices whose neighbourhood is non-complete and $2$-connected.
+With Lemma~\ref{l-cover} on hand, we can focus on vertices whose neighborhood is non-complete and $2$-connected.
 We recall results of~\cite{BollobasEtAl,RyjVraStability} dealing with long paths in a local completion of a claw-free graph, and we combine and adapt them for maximal $(a,b)$-paths.

-\begin{propositionAndCite}[\cite{BollobasEtAl}] Let $a, b$ and $x$ be vertices of a claw-free graph $G$ such that $N_G(x)$ induces a $3$-connected graph in $G$.
-If $G^*_x$ has an $(a,b)$-path of length $\ell$, then $G$ has an $(a,b$)-path of length at least $\ell$. \end{propositionAndCite}
+\begin{propositionAcite}{\cite{BollobasEtAl}} Let $a, b$ and $x$ be vertices of a claw-free graph $G$ such that $N_G(x)$ induces a $3$-connected graph in $G$.
+If $\Gstx$ has an $(a,b)$-path of length $\ell$, then $G$ has an $(a,b$)-path of length at least $\ell$. \end{propositionAcite}